flach/slides/2024_npl/MD/All.md

 - *Features* often are measurements on some scale, which dictates admissible statistics and operations.
   - E.g., taking the expectation assumes a linear scale.
 - *Performance metrics* are also measurements, and hence the same applies.
+	- We'll look at a case where this matters: ROC curves vs. precision-recall curves.

 <!--[This project](https://www.turing.ac.uk/research/research-projects/measurement-theory-data-science-and-ai) looked at foundational issues, of which there are many! -->